jalajvarshney/RESTful-Blogging-App/README.md

 After installing all the requirements, run the [app.js](https://github.com/jalajvarshney/RESTful-Blogging-App/blob/master/app.js) file.

-If no errors, the console will display - "Server Running at port 3000"
+If no errors, then the console will display - "Server Running at port 3000"

 ## Viewing the Application